inducer/pycuda/doc/source/faq.rst

    These APIs are mutually exclusive: An application should use either one or the other.

-PyCuda is based on the driver API.
+PyCUDA is based on the driver API.
 CUBLAS uses the high-level API.
 Once *can* violate this rule without crashing immediately.
 But sketchy stuff does happen.
-Instead, for BLAS-1 operations, PyCuda comes with a class called :class:`pycuda.gpuarray.GPUArray` that essentially reimplements that part of CUBLAS.
+Instead, for BLAS-1 operations, PyCUDA comes with a class called :class:`pycuda.gpuarray.GPUArray` that essentially reimplements that part of CUBLAS.

-If you dig into the history of PyCuda, you'll find that, at one point, I did have rudimentary CUBLAS wrappers.
+If you dig into the history of PyCUDA, you'll find that, at one point, I did have rudimentary CUBLAS wrappers.
 I removed them because of the above issue.
 If you would like to make CUBLAS wrappers, feel free to use these rudiments as a starting point.
 That said, Arno Pähler's python-cuda has complete :mod:`ctypes`-based wrappers for CUBLAS.
 I don't think they interact natively with numpy, though.

-I've found some nice undocumented function in PyCuda.
+I've found some nice undocumented function in PyCUDA.
 Can I use it?
 -------------------------------------------------------------------

 Of course you can.
 But don't come whining if it breaks or goes away in